-Financial Sustainability
+Financial Stability

-The COVID-19 pandemic is placing downward pressures on the GTAA's liquidity.
-The GTAA has taken steps to limit this that include extending the commitments available under its revolving credit facility to 2023 to provide additional flexibility in light of the continuing impact of the COVID-19 pandemic on the GTAA's revenues and operations, and reducing and deferring operational and capital expenditures.
-The GTAA's net liquidity position (including cash) as at December 31, 2020 was \$1.4 billion.
+The COVID-19 pandemic has placed downward pressures on the GTAA's liquidity.
+The GTAA has taken steps to limit these impacts which include extending the commitments available under its revolving credit facility to 2024 to provide additional flexibility; and reducing and/or deferring operational and capital expenditures.
+The GTAA's net liquidity position (including cash) as at December 31, 2021 was approximately \$1.7 billion.
+Net liquidity is defined as the total of the borrowing capacity available for general corporate purposes under its Operating Credit Facility, capacity available under its Letter of Credit Facility and unrestricted cash.
+Refer to the "Non-GAAP Financial Measures" section of the GTAA's MD&A for the year ended December 31.
+2021

-The GTAA had reduced its overall gross debt outstanding from a peak of \$7.9 billion in 2009 to \$6.4 billion as of December 31, 2019, however, its gross debt increased to \$7.0 billion as of December 31, 2020 due to the impacts from COVID-19.
+The GTAA had reduced its overall gross debt outstanding from a peak of \$7.9 billion in 2009 to \$6.4 billion as of December 31, 2019, however, its gross debt has now increased to \$7.2 billion as at December 31, 2021, due to the financial impacts from COVID-19.

-Though the GTAA has experienced a material cash outflow in 2020 due to lower passenger volume, given the availability of its credit facilities, its restricted fund balances, the potential ability to access the capital markets, reductions to its operational and capital expenditures, government assistance and its cash-on-hand, the GTAA does not anticipate any funding shortfalls and expects to meet its payment obligations as they come due.
+Though the GTAA has experienced a significant loss during 2021 due to lower passenger volume, given the availability of its credit facilities, its restricted fund balances, the potential ability to access the capital markets, reductions to its operational and capital expenditures, government assistance to date and its cash-on-hand, the GTAA does not anticipate any funding shortfalls and expects to meet its payment obligations as they come due.